osekilab/JCoLA/README.md

 ## Updates
+**1 July 2022** 18 acceptability judgements were removed because these were sentences presented for analyses of syntactic structures.
+The total number of acceptability judgements has become 2,305.

+**1 July 2022** Yoon(2013) was removed from source paper, because this paper doesn't exclusively adress Japanese syntax.
+The total number of acceptability judgements has become 2,250.

-*Coming soon* We are planning to increase the size of JCoLA.
+**Coming soon** We are planning to increase the size of JCoLA.